-Phone: 0116 2833135 Email: asebastian@holycross.leicester.sch.uk kmcvea@holycross.leicester.sch.uk
+Phone:0116 2833135Email:SEND@holycross.leicester.sch.uk

 The School Governor with responsibility for SEND is Hilari Chetwood.

 "Our vision for children with special educational needs and disabilities is the same as for all children and young people - that they achieve well in their early years, at school and in college, and lead happy and fulfilled lives."